raspiblitz/raspiblitz/README.md

 IMPORTANT: Presently BTCPay Server service is NOT supported on TESTNET (RPC connection error messages).
 Until this [issue #1724](https://github.com/rootzoll/raspiblitz/issues/1724) is resolved you can [play around with BTCPay Server on TESTNET](https://testnet.demo.btcpayserver.org)

+##### Circuitbreaker (LND Firewall)

+Not everybody is acting friendly in the Lightning network.
+Circuitbreaker is a background service you cann activate that acts similar to a firewall to protect your now better.
+For details see: https://github.com/lightningequipment/circuitbreaker/blob/master/README.md

 ##### LND Auto-Unlock

 The RaspiBlitz will automatically unlock the LND wallet upon every start.